benmosheron/CsvGnome/README.md

 * `exit` quits.
 * `write` writes the CSV file.
 The file will be written to CsvGnome's Output directory.
 * `run` writes the CSV and quits.
+* `preview` displays a preview of the data that will be written in the console window.
 * `delete fieldName` deletes the field with name "fieldName".
 * `clear` clears all fields.
 * CsvGnome can pad fields with empty spaces to ensure columns are aligned.